nlguillemot/OpenGL-on-DXGI/README.md

 Also, I'm getting errors in the framebuffer's status.
 Not sure why yet.
 The error is different between the first frame of rendering and subsequent frames.

+(Last updated: 2016)

 ## Intel

 Same error as AMD (below).
 Tested on Intel Iris 540.

+(Last updated: 2016)

 ## AMD

 Tested on R9 380.

-Currently has an error and returns null when I call `wglDXRegisterObjectNV`.
+~~Currently has an error and returns null when I call `wglDXRegisterObjectNV`.
 The error message says "The system cannot open the device or file specified."
-Haven't yet figured out how to get around this.
+Haven't yet figured out how to get around this.~~

+Update: Apparently this error no longer happens, and it works now.
+Tested on driver version 18.9.1.

+(Last updated: 2018)

 ## Conclusions